Iroko Historical Society · Postcustodial Digital Archives for Afro-Atlantic Cultural Materials

 How to Request Access

 Access to IHS holdings is governed by a six-tier framework calibrated to the nature of each material and applicable community authorization protocols.
 Not all materials are available at all access levels.
 Requests are evaluated on the basis of the requester's credentials, community standing, and the specific materials sought.
+Public materials are discoverable through Per Medjat without a request.

 View Access Policy Submit a Research Request